epgarry13/definition_messaging_app_flask/README.md

-git commit -am "commit message" git push heroku master git ps:scale web=1 heroky logs --tail (to check if deployed, should say the app is "Up" and not "Crashed").
+git commit -am "commit message" git push heroku master git ps:scale web=1 heroku logs --tail (to check if deployed, should say the app is "Up" and not "Crashed").